-Finally, the switch checks access control lists from the top down, applying the first match it finds based on the packet content.
+Finally, the switch checks access control lists from the top-down, applying the first match it finds based on the packet content.
 If no match is found, a default deny is usually applied, and the packet is dropped.

 Before expanding our discussion to multiple switches and inter-VLAN routing, let us take a closer look at the internal processes involved when a Q-switch encounters a packet.
 First, Table 5-2 provides a high-level look at the expected outcomes.
 Again, this looks simple, but a switch works rather hard to manage VLAN accessibility.
-The detailed processes through which a packet passes in a VLAN-configured Q-switch include ingress, progress, and egress.
+The detailed processes through which a packet passes in a VLAN-configured Q-switch include ingress, progress and egress.
 See Figure 5-11.

 Table 5 – 2: High-level Switch VLAN Packet Processing

 A packet entering a VLAN-aware Q-switch is first submitted to the relevant acceptable packet filter (APF).
 It must pass this test before the switch performs any detailed filtering.
 The APF is configured in one of two ways: admit all or admit all tagged.
-If configured for admit all, all incoming packets move immediately to ingress rules assessment.
+If configured to admit all, all incoming packets move immediately to ingress rules assessment.
 This is a necessary configuration for end-point device ports on an edge switch.
 They must initially accept all packets unless all devices connected to them are VLAN-aware.

 Figure 5 – 11: Q-Switch Packet Forwarding Process (Seifert & Edwards, 2008)

 If a packet makes it through the APF, the switch applies relevant ingress rules.
 It is here that a packet is mapped to one, and only one, VLAN.
 If the packet is already VLAN-tagged, no additional rules need apply.
 The packet moves to the relevant ingress filter.
-However, packets without tags receive a VLAN assignment based on one or more of the criteria listed above in Configuring VLANS.
+However, packets without tags receive a VLAN assignment based on one or more of the criteria listed above in configuring VLANs.

 After being assigned a VLAN, the packet moves to the relevant ingress filter.
 It is here the switch applies a relevant access control list.
-Again, the list is checked from top down with the first match applied.
+Again, the list is checked from the top down with the first match applied.
 The switch drops the packet if no match is available.
 Passing the ingress filter, the packet moves to the progress process.

 The progress process maps the incoming packet to relevant output ports.
-In a D-switch, the destination MAC address determines whether the packet is sent out a single or multiple switch ports.
+In a D-switch, the destination MAC address determines whether the packet is sent out through single or multiple switch ports.
 In a VLAN-enabled Q-switch, the target address is coupled with the VLAN identifier to determine relevant output ports for packet egress.
 Upon assigning the ports, the packet travels through the internal switch fabric to single or multiple destinations.

 VLAN information in the filtering database (CAM table) used in this process is updated either manually or automatically, depending on the switch configuration.
 We look at the update process and associated security considerations later in this chapter.

-Because not all devices are VLAN-aware, the egress rules determine whether to send the packet with or without the VLAN-tag.
+Because not all devices are VLAN-aware, the egress rules determine whether to send the packet with or without the VLAN tag.
 Unless every member of the target VLAN connected to the egress port is VLAN-aware, the switch must strip the tag and recalculate and apply the packet’s frame check sequence (FCS).
 It is also possible to insert a tag at this point, particularly if the packet is untagged and the egress port is one side of a trunk.
 After making the tag decision, the switch applies the egress filter.

 The egress filter makes one final check to ensure the packet is “authorized” to exit the assigned port.
-For example, stripping the VLAN-tag might inadvertently render the packet unusable by the switch logic.
+For example, stripping the VLAN tag might inadvertently render the packet unusable by the switch logic.
 In addition, automated switch VLAN port sharing might provide information inconsistent between the ingress filters/rules and what the egress filter knows about the network.

-The Native VLAN
+The native VLAN